pedroarnal/tumblr_client/README.md

 This is the official Ruby wrapper for the Tumblr v2 API.
 It supports all endpoints currently available on the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).

+## AI Assistant Use Disclaimer

+@pedroarnal has used Claude Code, an AI assistant by Anthropic, to support the codebase update to Ruby 3.4.
+The AI is used as a development tool while maintaining human oversight of all changes.

 ## Installation

 ```